 Fault detection schemes for MT-MVDC networks can be categorized into voltage and current protection, boundary protection, pilot protection, and traveling wave protection.
-Various strategies, including overcurrent, undervoltage, phased overcurrent/current rate-of-change, and voltage rate-of-change methods, have been proposed in [2], [3], [4].
-While effective for single-terminal systems, these approaches may lack selectivity in multiterminal networks and struggle with large transition resistances.
+Various strategies, including overcurrent, undervoltage, phased overcurrent/current rate-of-change, and voltage rateof-change methods, have been proposed in [2], [3], and [4].